Free mobile data in Saudi Arabia and beyond... Click here

 The Red Sea can be visited year-round with an average temperature of 32°C, and the cooler season lasts from mid-November through March.
 On the islands, the average daytime temperature is between 24 and 27°C, in the mountains 12°C and in the desert 18°C. Here read more about the best travel time and climate in Saudi Arabia.

-Red Sea Global is an 1.5 hours flight away from Riyadh, 3 hours drive from AlUla and 500 km north of Jeddah.
+Red Sea Global is located 1.5 hours flight from Riyadh, 3 hours drive from AlUla and 500 km north of Djedda.

 As in AMAALA, tourism and nature conservation must go hand in hand in Red Sea Global.
 For example, no wastewater is discharged into the sea, no single-use plastics are used, and the resorts must operate completely climate-neutral.
 The goal is not just sustainable tourism, but regenerative tourism: not preserving the destination as it is, but making it better.